Marlieag/landing_page/README.md

     3. Photo by engin akyurt on Unsplash and the link to their social media: https://unsplash.com/@enginakyurt

-    4. Photo by Rune Enstad on Unsplash https://unsplash.com/@runejohs
+    4. Photo by Rune Enstad on Unsplash and the link to their social media: https://unsplash.com/@runejohs